acgetchell/mundus-atrox/src/journals/sixth.md

 5. *Tysnera* cast Sleep on 3 Goblins, downing them.
 6. *Viker* uses Ice Knife on the Hobgoblin and deals 9 damage, killing our final foe!!!

-*Benjamin* sends his Pterodactyl to scout and it senses a monstrosity locked in an area.
+*Benjamin* sends his Pterodactyl to scout and it senses a Monstrosity locked in an area.
 The Southeast tower is heavily barricaded with snuffling and growling inside.
 Even the door is barricaded by rocks.

-We finally find Gundren Rockseeker, tied up in the Southwest room.
+We finally find *Gundren Rockseeker*, tied up in the Southwest room.
 With him is his map, which shows the way to **Wave Echo Cave**, a place that makes magic items.

 #### 2,600 XP